 Looking over the list of the worst poker hands, you are probably noticing a pattern in that they are all made up of low and junky offsuit cards.

-The next hand on our list is 62 offsuit, whose only advantage over the previous two listings is that it can make a two-card straight.
+Next on the list is 62 offsuit, whose one advantage over 72o and 82o is the ability to make a two-card straight.

 If you start with 62, there is a chance the board will bring 5, 4, and 3, giving you a straight.
 A straight is a powerful hand and will often win you the pot if you do get the right board.